What is matcha tea?

-Matcha green tea is powdered Japanese green tea that is uniquely grown, harvested and processed.
-A single cup of matcha contains the nutrient value of 10 cups of regular green tea.
-High-quality matcha is made from young, shade-grown tea leaves that are hand-picked, de-veined, lightly steamed, air-dried and slowly stone-ground into an ultra-fine powder.
-This labour-intensive process is the difference between high grade Japanese matcha tea and low grade knock-offs from China and Korea.
+Matcha tea is powdered green tea that is specially grown, harvested and processed.
+A single cup of high quality matcha contains the nutrient value of 10 cups of regular green tea.
+The best matcha is made in Japan from young, shade-grown tea leaves that are hand-picked, lightly steamed, air-dried and slowly stone-ground into an ultra-fine powder.

 Does matcha have caffeine?